Is Donald Jr. The Trump With The Sense Of Humor?

 “Dear @nbcsnl I stole somebody’s snack today (hint it may be Eric).
 Don’t tell him. #heshungry #snl #weekendupdate.
 PS if you ever need a Don Jr fill in I’m available and I do a much better job with the hair than Mikey.”

-It’s unclear what papa Donald will think of Don Jr,’s offer, as he was allegedly not amused when Sean Spicer took his own portrayal by Melissa McCarthy in stride.
+It’s unclear what papa Donald will think of Don Jr’s offer, as he was allegedly not amused when Sean Spicer took his own portrayal by Melissa McCarthy in stride.
 The way President Donald Trump reacted to SNL is perplexing to some, and even Alec Baldwin said he plans to hang up his Trump costume, as he can’t imagine doing this for four years.

 “The maliciousness of this White House has people very worried.
 Which is why I’m not going to do it much longer, by the way.
 The impersonation.
 I don’t know how much more people can take it.”